Gerold Siedler: Professional positions and research

 Over the years, Siedler held several positions as visiting scientist in the USA, France, Spain and South Africa.
 Most notably, he collaborated with scientists at the Woods Hole Oceanographic Institution, the University of Hawaii, the University of Miami and NOAA/AOML, the Jet Propulsion Laboratory in Pasadena, Université Pierre et Marie Curie, IFREMER in Brest, Instituto Canario de Ciencias Marinas, and the University of Cape Town.

 Teaching

 As a Privatdozent and subsequently a professor at the University of Kiel, Gerold Siedler taught since 1966.
-He additionally held appointments as visiting professor at Woods Hole Oceanographic Institution/Massachusetts Institute of Technology (USA), at the International Centre for Theoretical Physics (Trieste, Italy), the University of Hamburg (Germany), the Universidad de Las Palmas de Gran Canaria (Gran Canaria, Spain), Universidad de La Laguna (Tenerife, Spain), and the University of Concepción (Chile).
+He additionally held appointments as visiting professor at Woods Hole Oceanographic Institution/Massachusetts Institute of Technology (United States), at the International Centre for Theoretical Physics (Trieste, Italy), the University of Hamburg (Germany), the Universidad de Las Palmas de Gran Canaria (Gran Canaria, Spain), Universidad de La Laguna (Tenerife, Spain), and the University of Concepción (Chile).
 He supervised the scholarly works of no less than 70 Diplom, Doctoral, and Habilitation students in Kiel.